 John Hayes was charged in 1946 for selling a bottle of Gibley’s Gin for more than the fixed price set by the National Prices Security (Prices) Regulations, the £1 bottle cost him £20 in fines plus costs.

-The Court House Hotel stood until 1967 when it was demolished forever changing the landscape of Cressy Street.
+The Court House Hotel stood until 1967 when it was demolished, its demolition forever changed the landscape of Cressy Street.

 Court House Hotel Pty Ltd was de-registered on the 20th of March 1967.

 The license for the Camperdown was granted on February 17 1877 to Mary Kearney.

 The hotel was located in Harrison Street which was then part of Duncan Street, The Camperdown is known to be seen in at least one photograph.

 The Camperdown was first listed in the March 27 1877 edition of the Government Gazette with a Publicans license for the hotel given to Mary Kearney.

 In September 1877, a body was brought to the Camperdown and was identified by a worker of the Hotel as that of her husband who disappeared a month earlier.

 The building may of still been standing as of 1928 as a report in The Independent said ‘The old Camperdown Hotel was now owned by the school’ – the school being St Michaels.